jsmirn/sample_app/README.markdown

 test
   Unit and functional tests along with fixtures.
 When using the rails generate command, template test files will be generated for you and placed in this directory.

 vendor
-  External libraries that the application depends on.
-Also includes the plugins subdirectory.
-If the app has frozen rails, those gems also go here, under vendor/rails/.
+  External libraries that the applic   vendor/rails/.
 This directory is in the load path.